 One by one, Harriet visits the farmers.
 She helps them learn climate-smart agricultural techniques that will boost their productivity, and she troubleshoots any challenges that they face.
 She also sells crucial inputs—such as seeds and fertilizer—that farmers need to maximize their crop yield and their income.

 Training sessions offered by BRAC have helped Harriet improve her own farming practices.
-She discovered new techniques, such as how to plant crops with appropriate spacing and how to plant cassava on mounds to make them grow larger.
+She discovered new techniques, such as how to plant crops with appropriate spacing and how to plant cassava on mounds to make the plants grow larger.
 These techniques have enabled her to boost her income, which she uses to support six children.

 Harriet has certainly followed in her mother’s footsteps.
 She plans to continue maintaining her own farm while also helping other women to improve their farms—and their lives.
 “I am a woman leader, so I mobilize women together,” she said.